saishchaskar/Shetkari/README.md

 # Shetkari
 # Farmer Supportive Application
- Based on kotlin and XML Backed by API's such as Price, Weather, News
+ Based on kotlin and XML, Backed by API's such as Price, Weather and News
 # Feature
  Developed a feature that shows current market prices from data.gov.in(OGD), for predictive analysis.\
 • Created a tool that provides with accurate weather updates, aiding in planning effectively.\